jrgermain/code-golf/README.md

 # yes.scala
 Possibly the most concise implementation of [yes](https://en.wikipedia.org/wiki/Yes_(Unix)), written in Scala and optimized for minimum LOC.

-ye.scala is functionally equivalent to yes.scala but is condensed to one line

 ## Usage instructions

 Compile with `scalac yes.scala`